xyproto/simplehstore/README.md

 Testing
 -------

-* A PostgreSQL server must be up and running locally for `go test` to work.
+* A PostgreSQL server must be up and running locally for `go test` to work, and a database named `test` must exist.

 License, author and version